St. Margaret of Cortona School: After-school and extra-curricular activities

 This school offers a basketball team that's in the CYO division with 3 different levels for different age groups beginning with the gidgets (grades 3rd-4th), then the junior varsity (grades 5th-6th) team and the varsity team (grades 7th-8th).

 An after-school program is given from 2:30pm (dismissal time) until 5pm.
 Students can play, get after assistance from teachers, and get their work done until pick up time.
 This grammar school also offers a school band, art classes, and music classes.
 Other extra-curriculars offered are student council, science fair, spelling bee, academic olympics, and an intramural soccer and basketball team.
 There is also a Parents Association that hosts dances, benefits, and meetings on how to improve the school for the better.

 Stated aims

 "The primary purpose of St. Margaret of Cortona School is to offer each child the spiritual, intellectual, personal and social foundation through which he/she will be able to lead a productive and fulfilling Christian life."

+Legal challenges

+In March 2023, a student's father filed a lawsuit against the New York Archdiocese and the school, claiming that the extreme bullying she endured while there went unaddressed, and led to her attempt to take her own life.